Planar Graphs of Girth at least Five are Square $(\Delta + 2)$-Choosable: A Coloring Algorithm and Extending to Paintability

 \section{A Coloring Algorithm and Extending to Paintability}

-In this section, we explain how the proof of Theorem~\ref{th:main} yields an efficient algorithm to color $G^2$ from its lists.
-Further, we show how to extend this algorithm to paintability.
+In this section, we explain how the proof of Theorem~\ref{th:main} yields a polynomial algorithm to color $G^2$ from its lists.
+In fact, we give an algorithm for the more general context of paintability (which we define below).
 Essentially, we construct a vertex order $\sigma$ such that we can consider the vertices of $G$ in order $\sigma$ and color them greedily from their lists, but there is a wrinkle.
-If vertices appear together in an $r$-region, for $r\ge 152$, then we consider them simultaneously, and color them as in the proof of Lemma~\ref{lem:twocliques}.
+If vertices appear together in an $r$-region, for $r\ge 161$, then we consider them simultaneously, and color them as in the proofs of Lemmas~\ref{lem:twocliques} and~\ref{lem:smallregion}.